 Using this option, the right IPC standard applicable to your circuit board can be selected.

 The electrical performance of the signal traces is affected by the materials used in the circuit board.
-Sierra Circuits’ PCB material selection tool assists you in comparing and selecting the materials that best meet your design requirements.
+Sierra Circuits’ PCB Material Selector tool assists you in comparing and selecting the materials that best meet your design requirements.

 Fabrication, Procurement, & Assembly.
 PCBs fully assembled in as fast as 5 days.

 Fabrication.
 Procurement & Assembly optional.
 Flexible and transparent for advanced creators.